scidsg/hushline-docs/src/installation/public-web.md

 If you're someone using Hush Line for non-life-threatening scenarios - educators running a Hush Line for student reporting, or an employer for anonymous employee reporting - you might want to deploy to a public URL - one that will work in browsers like Chrome, Firefox, or Safari.
 We'll exclusively use a VPS.

+## Prereqs

+First, we'll give ourselves admin priviledges, then update our system:

+If you aren't an admin or root yet, enter `sudo su`, then `apt update && apt -y dist-upgrade && apt -y autoremove`.

 ## 1. Run The Installer

 After logging in to either your Raspberry Pi or VPS, enter the following command to start the installation process: